-LARGEST Bay Area DEFORESTATION in 100 YEARS.
-FIRE DANGER INCREASED.
+LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

 Over 2,000 acres of land will be de-forested; trees cut down and chopped up into logs and wood chips left on the ground.
 Literally tons of dead wood will be left to dry out in the direct sun — since shade-producing forest canopy will be destroyed.